Uber Whistleblower Takes On Silicon Valley, Armed With Stoic Philosophy

 She focuses more on college, where, in addition to starting her lifelong study of philosophy, she fell in love with physics, only to discover she was woefully unqualified for the math courses.
 Over intense opposition from administrators, Fowler says, she took them anyway — and, after some rocky early classes, thrived.

-She seemed on track for a Ph.D. in physics, until what she describes as a painful and rather bizarre experience of mistreatment — one that clearly shaped her reaction to harassment at Uber.
-Fowler says multiple professors instructed her to set aside her research work, and instead dedicate herself to monitoring and supporting another student who had threatened to commit suicide.
-The administration wouldn't help her and she faced retribution for her complaints, she says.
+She seemed on track for a Ph.D. in physics until what she describes as a painful and rather bizarre experience of mistreatment — one that clearly shaped her reaction to harassment at Uber.
+Fowler says multiple professors instructed her to set aside her research work and instead dedicate herself to monitoring and supporting another student who had threatened suicide.
+The administration wouldn't help her, and she faced retribution for her complaints, she says.
 (NPR has reached out to the university for comment.)
 Lawyers advised that going to court would be more misery than it was worth, so she walked away from physics.

 Fowler had dreamed of being an architect, then a violinist, then a philosopher or a physicist.
 She had never dreamed of being a software engineer.
 But she needed to do something, and her physics work had involved coding, so, software engineering it was.
 And yes, if you're keeping track at home, this means Silicon Valley was a backup career choice.

-At her first tech job, she writes, she was paid significantly less than her male coworkers.
+At her first tech job, she writes, she was paid significantly less than her male co-workers.
 At the second, she describes an openly misogynistic boss.
 She hoped making the switch to Uber — a large, established company with an HR department — would pay off in better working conditions.

 Alas, we all know how that turned out.

-Fowler's occasionally eye-popping account of life at Uber ends with her making the leap to another job, and reflecting seriously on her ethical obligations before deciding to speak out.
+Fowler's occasionally eye-popping account of life at Uber ends with her making the leap to another job and reflecting seriously on her ethical obligations before deciding to speak out.
 In the anxious months after she went public with her story, she says she was followed and investigated by Uber goons.
 But the story does not end with Uber's triumphant revenge: Fowler emphasizes that she's thriving in every way possible.

 This memoir is a bit of a how-to book, too, with some take-home lessons for anyone discouraged by a hostile workplace.

 Document everything, Fowler emphasizes: Screenshots; copies; detailed notes.
 Complain through the proper channels, even if you know they won't work, and document your complaint.
 If it happens again, complain again.
-Do your job very well throughout (and document that, too.)
+Do your job very well throughout (and document that, too).
 Know your rights.
 If they say you're the only one with a complaint, check if that's true.
 And seriously, document everything.

 If none of that works?
 Consider what you owe the world.
 Read some philosophy.
 Or, in Fowler's case, read a lot of philosophy — especially the Stoics.
 Then decide what to do with your mountain of documentation.

-And — while solving Uber's management issues is not Fowler's concern — she does have a word of caution for the company and its peers.
+And while solving Uber's management issues is not Fowler's concern, she does have a word of caution for the company and its peers.

 Silicon Valley has caught on to the fact that it has a diversity problem.
 Large companies are vowing to do more to recruit women and underrepresented minorities.
 But Fowler bluntly says that's no solution.